Random Diophantine Equations in the Primes: Introduction

-If $f_{1}(x_{1},...,x_{s})=...=f_{r}(x_{1},...,x_{s})=0$ has a solution with $x_{j}\in \bR^{+}$ and for each $p$ it has one with $x_{j}\in \bZ_{p}^{\times}$, then it has a solution in the integers with $x_{j}$ prime.
-(Here $\bR^{+}=\{x\in \bR: x>0\}$ and $\bZ_{p}^{\times}=\{x \in \bQ_{p}:|x|_{p}=1\}$.) \end{principle} While we have stated the principle for general homogeneous systems, we will only concern ourselves with single equations which are of the form \eqref{maineq}, with $k\ge2$.
+If $f_{1}(x_{1},\dots,x_{s})=\cdots=f_{r}(x_{1},\dots,x_{s})=0$ has a solution with $x_{j}\in \bR^{+}$ and for each $p$ it has a solution with $x_{j}\in \bZ_{p}^{\times}$, then it has a solution in the set of prime numbers. \end{principle} While we have stated the principle for general homogeneous systems, we will only concern ourselves with single equations which are of the form \eqref{maineq}, with $k\ge2$.
 The reason for this choice of definition is that the condition of solubility in $\bR^{+}$ and $\bZ_{p}^{\times}$ will turn out to be equivalent to the main term in the circle method being nonzero.
 Before we proceed, we note some differences between the Hasse principle and prime Hasse principle.
 Firstly, while the converse to the Hasse principle always holds, this is not true for the prime Hasse principle.
 For example, take $p^{2}x^{2}-q^{2}y^{2}=0$, where the constants $p$ and $q$ are distinct primes.
-This has solution $x=q$, $y=p$, but it does not have a solution in $\bZ_{p}^{\times}$ or $\bZ_{q}^{\times}$.
-So there is a solution in the primes (but only one).
-If an equation fails to have a solution in $\bZ_{p}^{\times}$ but does have a solution $(x_{1},...,x_{s})$ in the primes, then we must have $x_{j}=p$ for some $j$, which means that we have essentially lost a variable.
+This has a solution $x=q$, $y=p$, but it does not have a solution in $\bZ_{p}^{\times}$ or $\bZ_{q}^{\times}$.
+If an equation fails to have a solution in $\bZ_{p}^{\times}$ but does have a solution $(x_{1},\dots,x_{s})$ in the primes, then we must have $x_{j}=p$ for some $j$, which means that we have essentially lost a variable.
 This means that we expect fewer solutions, but not necessarily none.
-It also means that the circle method is harder to apply (since the circle method requires many variables).
+Since the circle method requires sufficiently many variables, we might not be able to apply it to these equations.

 Another difference is that the Hasse principle is known to hold for all rational quadratic forms, but this is not true of the prime Hasse principle, as we will see in Theorem \ref{counterpythag} where we find infinitely many counterexamples which are diagonal in $3$ variables.